NekoScripty/dotfiles/README.md

 </div>

 <p align="center">
-<strong>🌑 Obsidian</strong> is my personal "Formal Black" setup designed for deep work.
-It’s built on Arch and bspwm, focusing on a clean aesthetic without sacrificing speed.
-Instead of the usual static X11 feel, I’ve used custom scripts and animations to make the desktop feel fluid and modern. classic stability and modern Wayland-tier aesthetics.
+<strong>🌑 Obsidian</strong> is my personal "Formal Black" setup designed for deep work.<br> It’s built on Arch and bspwm, focusing on a clean aesthetic without sacrificing speed.<br> Instead of the usual static X11 feel, I’ve used custom scripts and animations to make the desktop feel fluid and modern.<br> classic stability and modern Wayland-tier aesthetics.
 </p>

 ---